-Warren Buffet is credited for saying that the average millionaire has seven sources of incom
+Warren Buffet is credited for saying that the average millionaire has seven sources of income

 You can never be a victim of inflation if you have at least 3 more sources of income that earn you more than your monthly cost of living.

-That is why I always advice employees and Entreprenuers alike to diversify their sources of income and not rely on a fixed or scaled system of payment that fails to adjust for inflation.
+That is why I always advise employees and Entrepreneurs alike to diversify their sources of income and not rely on a fixed or scaled system of payment that fails to adjust for inflation.

-💰3.
-Invest more in assets that yeild profitable returns.
+?3.
+Invest more in assets that yield profitable returns.

-When talking about multipying your sources of income, I don’t necessarily mean taking 4 different jobs and working your ass of.
+When talking about multiplying your sources of income, I don’t necessarily mean taking 4 different jobs and working your ass off.

 A good way to earn more is through Investment.
 You can invest in Paper assets (stocks, shares, bonds, mutual funds, etc.), small business, real estate or commodities (oil, gold, silver, etc.)